Wild West Music of Buffalo Bill’s Cowboy Band

 Selections and Notes

 This recording occurred because of the assistance of many people and institutions.
-Thanks especially to the Foundations of Northwest College and the Buffalo Bill Historical Center who provided the funding for this project.
-Thanks also to The Instrumentalist magazine, Catherine Sell, editor and James T. Rohner, publisher; the Western History Section of the Denver Public Library; the Buffalo Bill Memorial Museum, Golden, Colorado; the Chatfield Brass Band Lending Library, Chatfield, Minnesota; Thomas Morrison at Buffalo Bill’s Ranch, North Platte, Nebraska; Fred Dahlinger and Menzie Behrnd-Klodt at the Circus World Museum, Baraboo, Wisconsin; Albert Rice at The Kenneth G. Fiske Museum of Musical Instruments, Claremont, California; Christina Stopka, Frances Clymer, Jan Woods, Christine Reinhard, Lillian Turner and Peter Hassrick at the Buffalo Bill Historical Center, Cody, Wyoming; and Robert Sauerwein, Neil Hansen, Jan Kliewer, Pam Johnson, Deanna Shirek, Sheila Jeannotte, President John Hanna and Printing Services at NWC, Powell, Wyoming.
+Thanks especially to the Foundations of Northwest College and the Buffalo Bill [Center of the West] who provided the funding for this project.
+Thanks also to The Instrumentalist magazine, Catherine Sell, editor and James T. Rohner, publisher; the Western History Section of the Denver Public Library; the Buffalo Bill Memorial Museum, Golden, Colorado; the Chatfield Brass Band Lending Library, Chatfield, Minnesota; Thomas Morrison at Buffalo Bill’s Ranch, North Platte, Nebraska; Fred Dahlinger and Menzie Behrnd-Klodt at the Circus World Museum, Baraboo, Wisconsin; Albert Rice at The Kenneth G. Fiske Museum of Musical Instruments, Claremont, California; Christina Stopka, Frances Clymer, Jan Woods, Christine Reinhard, Lillian Turner, and Peter Hassrick at the Buffalo Bill [Center of the West], Cody, Wyoming; and Robert Sauerwein, Neil Hansen, Jan Kliewer, Pam Johnson, Deanna Shirek, Sheila Jeannotte, President John Hanna, and Printing Services at Northwest College, Powell, Wyoming.

 Thanks also to Richard Birkemeier, Bryan Shaw, Kurt Curtis, Jeffrey Reynolds, John McEuen, Richard Wilson, Harriet Bloom-Wilson, Paul Bierley, William G. Pruyn, Janet Strobel, Gordon Plain Bull, Samuel Plain Feather, and Phyllis Plain Bull.
 Special thanks go to Brett DeBoer for his graphic artistry; Paul Fees, former curator of the Buffalo Bill Museum at the Buffalo Bill Center of the West, who supported this project in so many ways; Minnie Shadle Collins, an 1896 Wild West show audience member; and Pamela Citino Masterson.